Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Defender.SQL.md

 ### Configure with Azure template

-To enable Defender for SQL:
+To enable Microsoft Defender for SQL:

 - Set the `Standard` pricing tier for Microsoft Defender for SQL.